bigkahuna443/SkinModHelper/docs/guide/README.md

     Color: [use six digit RGB hex code]
 ```

-Character Orientation
+Character's effect setting
 -----------------------------------
-If you want to set their character-orientation for your player skin,
+If you want to set their character-effect for your player skin,
-Then you can choose to add the orientation you want (you can add multiple):
+Then you can choose to add the effect you want (you can add multiple):
 ```
   BadelineMode: true     # Let the default hair color of PlayerSkin be baddy
   SilhouetteMode: true     # Color the player's entire body with its hair color, like a silhouette